libj/math/README.md

 #### Getting Started

 `BigInt` is bundled with this module, which is available in the [Maven Central Repository](https://mvnrepository.com/artifact/org.libj/math).
-The `BigInt` implementation provides JNI bindings for MacOS, Linux and Windows platforms (64-bit), which can improve performance significantly.
+The `BigInt` implementation provides JNI bindings for MacOS (x64 and Arm64), Linux and Windows platforms (x64), which can improve performance significantly.
 The JNI bindings are activated automatically, unless `-Dorg.libj.math.BigInt.noNative` is specified as a system property.
 The JNI bindings were built with Intel compilers, and are _as statically linked as can be_.
 The bindings also rely on the following shared libraries:

 ##### Prerequisites